-- ETI will invest £8m in the project
+- ETI invested £8m in the project

-The plant is more compact than many other energy from waste designs and could be suitable for providing heat and power to factories, hospitals as well as being suitable to integrate with heat networks in towns and cities.
+The plant was more compact than many other energy from waste designs and could be suitable for providing heat and power to factories, hospitals as well as being suitable to integrate with heat networks in towns and cities.

 Further details are available from the Kew Technology website: https://www.kew-tech.com/